One of my bosses is drop-dead gorgeous beautiful.

 I mean one of those annoyingly handsome men who looks like he belongs on the cover of some Harlequin Romance novel (for my UK readers, that would be Mills and Boon books).

 Salt and pepper hair (more salt), long black eye-lashes which ring around the most ungodly blue-grey eyes I’ve ever seen.
 Full, lush mouth, a profile which belongs on a Roman coin, an easy smile and the most perfectly shaped hands which look like Michelangelo himself chiseled out of marble.
 He even has one of those hyper-masculine names which could easily have come out of a soap opera like General Hospital, something like Brock McPherson or Reg Davenport.
-And he’s a surgeon to boot with a reputation for being very compassionate towards his patients.
-No, I don’t have a crush on him, to me he’s a colleague who I work very well with and I just don’t think of him in that way.
-I can appreciate and observe his beauty, it goes no further than that but I find it amusing to watch how breathless the female nurses and hospital administrators become when he’s around.
+I can appreciate and observe his beauty, it goes no further than that but I find it amusing to watch how breathless female staff become when he’s around.

 Sometimes I have to use his office and work at his desk.
 I see the pictures he has prominently displayed of his wife, pictures of her dancing while heavily pregnant, pictures of his 2 little boys at soccer practice, pictures of his wife posing provocatively in a bikini, pictures of the two of them smooching on secluded tropical beaches, smooching on ski trips in the Alps, smooching in front of a fireplace.
 It’s obvious he worships her and that they are deeply and passionately in love with each other and I think that’s just awesome.